Using Storybook with RedwoodJS - Lunchdev

 I think that's going to be.

-If anyone's ever confused when to use a component and when to use a cell.
-Usually it's if you ever think I need to get data from the database and display it, then you go sell.
+If anyone's ever confused when to use a component and when to use a cell, usually it's if you ever think, I need to get data from the database and display it, then you go cell.
 Because cell handles these different loading states and empty states and failure states.
-Otherwise it's just a regular react component.
+Otherwise it's just a regular React component.

 00:33:19 - Anthony Campolo